lucapette/lucapette.github.com/_drafts/tomato-soup.markdown

 ## Notes

-If you don't have vegetable broth on hand, you can substitute with a bouillon cube.
+If you don't have vegetable broth on hand, you can substitute it with a bouillon cube.
 The procedure is the same.